FennStatistics/CAMtools_documentation/docs/CAM-App.md

 Cost_positive
 ```

 It is a source of confusion, but it is of most importance to distinguish between the semantics and the valence of a word.
-It is highly probable that a participant who rated the drawn concept "Cost" positive has something different in mind than a participant who rated in negatively.
+It is highly probable that a participant who rated the drawn concept "Cost" positive has something different in mind than a participant who rated it negatively.

 ***